chinenual/synergize/docs/dx2syn.md

 converts to Synergy oscillator 6, DX 2 converts to Synergy 5, etc.

 The Synergy has no way to feed back a signal to an oscillator modulation chain.
-This is, however, common on the DX7.
-Oscillators with feedback use the Triangle wave as an approximation of
+Oscillators with feedback use the Triangle wave as an approximation of of the DX sound.

 DX7 pitch and amplitude envelopes are directly converted to Synergy envelopes.